Can I Use Photos Found On the Web In My Website?

 The ideal choice, of course, is to use your own photos.
 There are countless tutorials online that can help you to improve your photography skills.
 That’s not always possible or practical though, so instead you’ll want to look to trustworthy ‘stock photo’ websites.

-The safest options are sites that sell images, or more accurately, they sell rights to use photos on your website.
-We recommend 123RF or iStock because of the large selections, powerful photo search features, and their warranties, covering you up to a set amount if you get sued for using one of their images.
+The safest options are sites that sell images, or more accurately, they ‘license’ them, selling the right to use their photos on your website.
+We recommend sites like 123RF or iStock because of the large selections, powerful photo search features, and their protections, even covering you up to a set amount if you get sued for using one of their images.